 She has been asked personally by Western Connecticut State University to moderate “Combating sex slavery here and now: The exploration of human trafficking.”
 She presented for “Beyond the Mollen Commission” sponsored by the Pre Law Society, the Psychology Association and PSI CHI of Fordham University, and chaired “The Economic Challenges of New York City’s Underclass Communities” a symposium for the Fifth Greater New York Conference on Social Research.
 She has participated in aid, research and journalism projects in Bosnia, Croatia, Cuba, Colombia, Peru, India, Russia, Sudan and Uganda.

-Sliwa is an adjunct professor at Columbia University’s Graduate School of Journalism.
+Sliwa is an adjunct professor of public relations, media and journalism at New York University and Montclair State University and former adjunct assistant professor of media law at Columbia University’s Graduate School of Journalism.
 Before launching Freedom Now Communications Inc., she worked as a New York City undercover police officer.